Who can join Trade Union JHL? How do I pay the membership fee and what is the fee? See the FAQ and answers related to JHL membership.

 Yes, you can.
 The duration of your employment relationship has no bearing on whether you can join; it can be permanent, for a fixed term or part time.

-Can I be a member of more than one union at a time?
+Can I be a member of more than one trade union at a time?

 Yes, you can, but you can only belong to one unemployment fund.

-What do I need to do if I want to switch from one union and/or unemployment fund to JHL?
+What do I do if I want to switch to JHL from another trade union and/or unemployment fund?

-Do I need to know which branch is the right one for me when I join?
+Do I need to know the correct local branch when I join?